 When starting the application, you should indicate if you are interested in financial assistance to help pay for the cost of health insurance.
 The Marketplace will determine eligibility based on income, household size, and a few other factors.

 The Premium Tax Credits can be received in one of two ways:

-(1) You can choose to claim the tax credit upfront, which means the credit will go directly to the insurance company to lower your monthly premium.
+(1) You can choose to claim the tax credit in advance, which means the credit will go directly to the insurance company to lower your monthly premium

 (2) You can choose to receive it in a lump sum when you file your taxes.

-How can I apply for coverage and for financial assistance through Connect for Health Colorado?
+How can I apply for coverage and for financial assistance through the Marketplace?